Field solution from Pessl Instruments

 Yet another great advantage of the Sentinel-2 data is its high spatial resolution of 10 m enabling viewing of biomass maps, generating management or application maps, and last but not least supporting you to detect effects of extreme weather events (e.g. freeze, hail, storms) or topography (Figure 6).
 It’s advisable to check the biomass status prior to each operation, if it’s spraying, irrigation, or harvest and again a few days after.
 The dense time series in vast regions of the world enable you to study effects within less than a week and enable you to act early.
 For instance, detecting a large portion of a field where seeding failed due to temperature or moisture stress, may motivate you to reseed again.
 Another

 example may be a failure in irrigation technique on a field that is hard to access that can be detected within only a few days as an anomaly in the vegetation growth monitored by satellite.

 Figure 6.
-A maize field in central Brazil during late March and early April, 2020.
+A maize field in central Brazil during late March and early April 2020.
 The decreased biomass in the northwestern portion of the field is due to an eroded hill.
-The stripes reflect terraces generated to obstruct loss of water.
+The stripes reflect terraces generated to obstruct the loss of water.

 CONCLUSION and looking forward